The Best of San Jose del Pacifico Oaxaca | Magic Mushrooms, Mystical Mountains, & More (2023 Guide)

 San Mateo Rio Hondo is another small village to visit in the Oaxaca Magic Mushroom region, and again, with fewer crowds.
 Here, there are many hiking trails that connect to both San Jose del Pacifico Oaxaca and San Sebastian Rio Hondo.

 A unique place to visit in San Mateo Rio Hondo is Torre del Roure where you can purchase serrano ham shaved fresh from the cured leg, just like in Spain.
-In the village, find many artisan shops from fresh honey, panaderías, to local art.

-Returning to Oaxaca?
-More Oaxaca Travel Guides
+More Oaxaca Travel Blogs

 After visiting San Jose del Pacifico Oaxaca, will you head back to the incredible city of Oaxaca?

-Browse through these detailed Oaxaca itineraries that showcase the best things to do in Oaxaca.
-Oaxacan cuisine is arguably some of the best in Mexico, so try some of these top-rated Oaxaca food experiences and stroll through at least a few of these best Oaxaca markets.
+Oaxacan cuisine is arguably some of the best in Mexico, so try some of these top-rated Oaxaca food experiences and stroll through a few of these best Oaxaca markets.
 There are also tons of incredible Oaxaca restaurants and cafes to sample the diverse gastronomy.

-San Jose del Pacifico Oaxaca 2023 Travel Guide
+San Jose del Pacifico Oaxaca Travel Guide

 San Jose del Pacifico is the perfect gateway village to discover the magical Sierra Sur Oaxaca.
 This picturesque mountain village is nestled in a cloud forest and is conveniently located between the vibrant city of Oaxaca and the rustic Oaxaca Pacific coastline.

-There are a plethora of things to do in San Jose del Pacifico Oaxaca, from relaxing, hiking, taking a spiritual journey via a magic mushroom ceremony, or being reborn in a temazcal sweat lodge
+There are a plethora of things to do in San Jose del Pacifico Oaxaca from relaxing to hiking.
+Those looking to take a spiritual journey in the mountains can dabble with the San Jose del Pacifico mushroom ceremony or get the feeling of rebirth by sitting in a temazcal sweat lodge ceremony.

 San Jose del Pacifico is a special place to visit in Oaxaca Mexico